Particular/docs.particular.net/transports/rabbitmq/routing-topology.md

 ## Direct routing topology

 The direct routing topology routes all events through a single exchange, `amq.topic` by default.
-Events are published using a routing key based on the event type, and subscribers will use that key to filter their subscriptions.
+Events are published using a *routing key* based on the event type, and subscribers will use that key to filter their subscriptions.

 Note: Unless needed for compatibility with existing deployments, it is recommended to use the conventional routing topology instead.

 ### Sending using the direct routing topology

-Every endpoint creates a queue with a name that is equal to the endpoint name.
-When an endpoint sends a message it sends it to a default exchange with a routing key equal to the destination endpoint name.
+Every endpoint creates a queue named after the endpoint's name.
+When an endpoint sends a message it publishes it to a default exchange with a *routing key* equal to the destination endpoint name.
 This makes use of RabbitMQ [default exchanges](https://www.rabbitmq.com/tutorials/amqp-concepts.html) to move the message to a queue with the same name.

 ### Publishing using the direct routing topology

-Every endpoint publishes an event using the `amq.topic` exchange with a routing key of the form `Namespace.TypeName`, corresponding to the type of the event.
+Every endpoint publishes an event using the `amq.topic` exchange with a *routing key* of the form `Namespace.TypeName`, corresponding to the type of the event.
 The event is moved to all queues that have a binding for that event type.

-An endpoint that subscribes to a given event creates a binding to the default exchange with the appropriate routing key.
+An endpoint that subscribes to a given event creates a binding to the default exchange with the appropriate *routing key*.

-WARNING: In accordance with the [AMQP 0.9.1 standard](https://www.rabbitmq.com/amqp-0-9-1-reference.html#basic.publish.routing-key) the routing key has a length limit of 255 characters.
+WARNING: In accordance with the [AMQP 0.9.1 standard](https://www.rabbitmq.com/amqp-0-9-1-reference.html#basic.publish.routing-key) the *routing key* has a length limit of 255 characters.

 ### Enabling the direct routing topology